-On September 6-7, 1955, a carefully staged, government-sponsored series of riots took place that caused irreparable harm to the Greek community of Istanbul, Turkey.
+On September 6-7, 1955, carefully staged government-sponsored riots caused irreparable harm to the Greek community in Istanbul, Turkey.

-The events, well documented by Greek and Turkish historians alike, are detailed in this article by Speros Vryonis Jr, a Greek-American historian who specializes in Byzantine, Balkan, and Greek history and the author of various works on Byzantine and Greek-Turkish relations.
+Well documented by Greek and Turkish historians alike, the Istanbul pogroms are detailed in an article by Speros Vryonis Jr, a late Greek-American historian who specialized in Byzantine, Balkan and Greek history and author of various works on Byzantine and Greek-Turkish relations.

 Vyronis carefully investigates the incident in his book titled The Mechanism of Catastrophe: The Turkish Pogrom of September 6 – 7, 1955, and the Destruction of the Greek Community of Istanbul.